Your business may benefit from the following programs and services provided through WSW and its partners.

 Learn more about our regional collaboration with Oregon partners.

 Learn more about the region’s targeted industries, including:

 Hiring Young People

-To get involved and connect with young people, contact Miriam Martin, Youth Initiatives Manager, at 360.567.3183 or email@example.com.
+To get involved and learn about opportunities to connect with young adults, contact Miriam Martin, Director of Programs, at 360.567.3183 or email@example.com.

 For other resources and tools, visit: